AlsonYang/lxr-gcp-learning/README.md

 ## 2.9.
 Cloud Composer
 A fully managed **workflow orchestration** service built on **Apache Airflow**.

+## 2.10.
+Cloud Monitoring
+[link](https://cloud.google.com/monitoring) Gain visibility into the performance, availability, and health of your applications and infrastructure.

+## Cloud BigTable
+A fully managed, **scalable NoSQL database** service for large analytical and operational workloads with up to 99.999% availability.

 # 3. Machine Learning
 ## 3.1.
 Problem Framing